mdkuhn/Euchre/README.md

 # Euchre
-CURRENTLY: working on the UI for this project

 Euchre is a trick-taking card game where teams of two players, without knowledge of their teammate's hand, compete to earn points.